prattle-analytics/prattle_api_guide/equities/README.md

 an archive based of our historical record files, and then utilizing our api to regularly query for new releases.
 This guide will also give documentation on our API.

+A general note: our systems are geared towards displaying _active_ companies.
+Companies that are no longer public and actively traded we generally referred to as a "dead ticker".
+This is most evident in the portal.
+Currently dead tickers are not available via API and are only available in the archival flat files.
+These companies will be available to query in future deployments of the API that are, at the moment, in development (as of 3/23/18).

 # Archive

 Prattle maintains a series of flat files for our various data products.
 If you need access, please reach out to your Prattle representative.